Article updated: June 08, 2022

 If you want to assign the conversation to another agent, you can search or scroll for their name.
 The assigned agent receives a notification that a message has been assigned to them.

-To learn more, read Set conversation ownership in Hootdesk.
+To learn more, read Assign a conversation in Hootdesk.

 Change message status